Skip navigation

 Overview

-Hypotonia is often a sign of abnormality in the case of a newborn or older infant, and may suggest the presence of central nervous system dysfunction, genetic disorders, or muscle disorders.
-Hypotonic infants rest with their elbows and knees loosely extended, while infants with normal tone tend to have flexed elbows and knees.
-Head control may be poor or absent in the floppy infant with the head falling to the side, backward or forward.
+Hypotonia is an abnormal neurological sign in newborn or older infants, and may suggest central nervous system dysfunction, genetic disorders, or muscle disorders.
+Infants with hypotonia rest with their elbows and knees loosely extended.
+Infants with normal tone tend to have slightly bent elbows and knees.
+Head control may be poor or absent in children with hypotonia with the head falling to the side, backward, or forward.